Naza: 2000 to 2009

 At the same time, the Naza Group began to rapidly expand its motor-trading business.
 In 2005, it launched the Naza Auto Mall in Petaling Jaya, Selangor, which is the largest motor showroom in Malaysia.
 With a built-up area of 250,414 square feet and the capacity to display 2,000 cars, the Naza Auto Mall symbolized the group's status as the largest importer of used and re-conditioned luxury and high-end vehicles in Malaysia.
 Naza Auto Mall and has won a mention in the Malaysia Book of Records for being the largest motor showroom in the country.

 The group has also had a strong commitment to the field of education.
 In 2006, the group established the Naza Kia Academy (NKA) by its manufacturing facility in Gurun, Kedah.
 NKA offers sales and after-sales training to all employees of the Naza Group particularly in developmental and technical-related programs.
 The academy is also recognized by Kia Motors as its overseas training center in the Asia Pacific region.

 In 2008, the group added more brands to its portfolio.
 In January, it was appointed the sole distributor for the Peugeot brand followed by Ferrari in April and Harley-Davidson in October.
 By 2009, it added the Italian luxury brand, Maserati, to its portfolio.

 As the distributor for Peugeot vehicles in Malaysia, the Naza Group began assembling Peugeots at NAM in Gurun.
 By that time, vehicles produced at Gurun were also being exported to neighboring countries in ASEAN which established the group's credentials as a manufacturer that could meet international standards.

-The Naza Group entered the food and beverage industry in 2008 after capturing the Bubba Gump Shrimp Co franchise for Malaysia.
+The Naza Group entered the food and beverage industry in 2008 after capturing the Bubba Gump Shrimp Company franchise.
 In 2009, Naza Kia Academy began offering executive diplomas in automotive management and executive diploma in manufacturing management process programs.
 These diploma programs were offered in collaboration with the UK's Society of Business Practitioners.
 In that same year, the Naza Group signed a collaboration agreement with US-based Motorola University to offer executive development programs to the group's employees.

 In 2009, it expanded its food and beverage portfolio to include the Tutti Frutti Frozen Yogurt brand.
 The group became the master license holder for the franchise in Malaysia, Singapore, Cambodia, Brunei, and Thailand.
 It currently has over 100 outlets in Malaysia as well as outlets in Singapore, Cambodia, Brunei, and Thailand.